 1800 Mesh Line – 1800 962 202

 WA Health have created a 1800 number based at King Edward Memorial Hospital, answered from 8.30-4pm with a Message Bank for after hours or when the line is busy.
 The person answering the phone is not a doctor, nurse or midwife.
 The purpose of the 1800 Line is to gather information about women who have had mesh whether or not they have had complications.
 Women will also be supported in obtaining their medical records and will be referred for medical follow up if required.
 HCC encourages you to ring the line if you have any concerns.
 There is also a new WA Health website page with information on Mesh.
-Also, we have created a short survey for you to give feedback about your call to the 1800 Mesh Line and encourage you to provide feedback on your experience.
+Also, we have created a short survey for you to give feedback about your experience of the Mesh Clinic to support you to provide feedback on your experience.

 In 2017-18 a Senate Inquiry was undertaken entitled “Number of women in Australia who have had transvaginal mesh implants and related matters” which highlights that we simply don’t know how many women have had these implants, and how many of them have suffered complications.
 A public hearing was held in Perth on 25th August 2017.
 You can listen to the recording here.